LinkTheCoder/LinkTheCoder/README.md

 -  💻 Client-side languages as HTML, CSS, JS/TS, JSX/TSX, etc.

 - 💾 Also tinkering sometimes with serverless/cloud databases like Firebase & Supabase.

-- 🎛️ Studying a bit of backend servers mostly Next.js

-- 💽 Scratching on the surface of server-side languages as Node.js and Python
+- 💽 Scratching on the surface of server-side languages as Python to make Discord Bots

 - 🛜 Looking at basic of Devops as well learning basics about github actions, docker etc.